pretorh/lfs-notes/steps/3-main-build.md

 Some tests seem to hang for a few seconds.
 Running the tests passed (exit code 0, but no summary)

-After installing, start a new bash: `exec /bin/bash --login +h`
+After installing, start a new bash: `exec /bin/bash --login`

 Time: 0.7x real (user+sys: 0.5x - less than real)